Windows App: Upload Documents

 tip

-Note: This option is available only for uploads to top-level folders with Client can view access.
+Note: This option is available only for uploads to top-level folders with the Client can view access.
 You can read more about visibility settings.

 8. Request client signature: If you want clients to e-sign documents, toggle this on.
 Here's more on adding signature fields.